 The Red Dot Design Museum in Singapore was established in 2005 at Maxwell Road.
 In 2017, the Museum moved to the present location along the Marina Bay.

 The museum is one of most interesting place to visit in Singapore.
-It is a key attraction along the beautiful bay and it is the only night museum in Singapore that opens late at night until 2.00 a.m. in the morning.
+It is a key attraction along the beautiful bay and it is the only museum in Singapore that opens late at night until 11.00 p.m. on Fridays, Saturdays and Sundays.

-Red Dot Design Museum Singapore At Marina Bay
+Red Dot Design Museum At The Marina Bay